abitravers1989/countMyWords/README.md

 Remove Roman numerals and numbers from the text.
 Sort the words.
 So they are displayed in order of frequency, from most frequent to least.

+MVP ++

+User is prompted to input the file by the comandline.So the word counter can be used for other files.
+I would do this using the real line module in node.
+I would console.log a prompt for the user to add the file name.
+This would then go into a function to read a file - fs module would be used.
+It could be further improved with the fs open file functionality which would allow the user to open a file on their local desktop and then this could be read.